Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A new TV with excellent picture quality and responsive gaming performance can unlock the higher-quality settings on a next-gen console like the Xbox One X, PS4 Pro, or PS5.
 Thus, if you’ve recently switched to a new gaming console, you might also want to upgrade the TV you use for gaming.
 Newer games offer extra resolution and higher frame rates but require compatible TVs to use those features.

 You might also want to consider a new TV for multiplayer gaming or family game nights.
+We recommend the Hisense H9F.
 The best 4K TV for Xbox consoles will offer an improved gaming experience thanks to a wide viewing angle and responsive performance.
-New features like variable refresh rate support, Dolby Vision, and auto low-latency mode help deliver smooth action on fast-paced games.
+New features like variable refresh rate support, Dolby Vision, and auto low-latency mode help deliver smooth action in fast-paced games.

 Streamers and content creators might also want to consider the expanded sharing options and more cinematic movement, which helps create higher-quality gameplay footage.